ahmadawais/awesome-random-stuff/readme.md

+### May 10, 2021
+- [BrandBird | Brand Your Twitter Visual Content](https://www.brandbird.app/) - Brand your Twitter content in seconds with BrandBird.
+Copy/Paste screenshots & auto-resize images to fit the official Twitter guidelines and match your unique branding as a creator.
 ### May 9, 2021
 - [nextapps-de/winbox: WinBox is a professional HTML5 window manager for the web: lightweight, outstanding performance, no dependencies, fully customizable, open source!](https://github.com/nextapps-de/winbox) - WinBox is a professional HTML5 window manager for the web: lightweight, outstanding performance, no dependencies, fully customizable, open source! - nextapps-de/winbox
 - [Skribbl | Free, Hand-Drawn Illustrations](https://weareskribbl.com/?ref=producthunt) - Free, hand-drawn illustrations brought to you by a growing community of aspiring creatives.
 You can use our free illustrations for any purpose, without attribution.